-Original date: July 2002 Revised date: December 2003, March 2007, December 2014 Number of pages: 2
+Revised date: December 2003, March 2007, December 2014, October 2022

 - Policy 1.2 Financial Policy - Policy 1.5 Consultation, Communication and Outreach Policy - Policy 1.6 Document Control and Confidentiality Policy - Policy 3.1 Corrective Action Request Policy

 The purpose of the Dispute Resolution Policy is to facilitate a fair, transparent and timely resolution of conflict resulting from activities occurring as part of the Forest Certification Program.
 The Policy will address grievances from individuals, landowners, contractors, consultants, third parties about program participants and from program participants about the management of the program.